HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation

-On a separate note, while our experiments above confirm that the on-policy PPO exhibits poor sample efficiency compared to the other off-policy algorithms, it is worth noting that PPO has achieved significant success in robotic locomotion by exploiting large-scale parallelization of environments on GPUs~\cite{makoviychuk2021isaac}.
-We exploit hardware acceleration using the recently released MuJoCo MJX\footnote{\url{https://mujoco.readthedocs.io/en/stable/mjx.html}}, which enables training PPO on thousands of parallel environments.
-We employ a simplified H1 model that only considers collisions between feet and ground in our MJX experiments, as in our experience the advantages stemming from parallelization are largely reduced when considering all numerous humanoid geometries (hindering training of the more complex benchmark tasks via MJX).
+For low-level reaching policy training, we employ a simplified H1 model that only considers collisions between feet and ground in the MuJoCo MJX environments, as in our experience the advantages stemming from parallelization are largely reduced when considering all numerous humanoid geometries (hindering training of the more complex benchmark tasks via MJX).
 We also remove the hands from the model to further increase training efficiency.
-We modify the reaching task by resetting the target during each episode whenever this has been reached.
-We also apply force perturbations at each of the links during training.
-We train the one-hand reaching policy for $2$ billion steps ($36$ hours) and the two-hand reaching policy for 4 billion steps ($60$ hours) on a total of $32,768$ parallel environments.
-As a result of the robustness introduced by the force perturbations, our model directly transfers to the full humanoid model (with original collision meshes) on the classical MuJoCo simulation, and is also robust to the additional masses introduced by the presence of dexterous hands.
-We provide the MuJoCo MJX training code as part of our software package.
+The simplified reaching task environments for pretraining reset the target once reached.
+To achieve robust low-level reaching policies, we apply force perturbations at each of the links during training.
+We train the one-hand reaching policy for $2$ billion steps ($36$ hours) and the two-hand reaching policy for $4$ billion steps ($60$ hours) on $32{,}768$ parallel environments.
+The pretrained reaching policies successfully transfer to the original (non-simplified, simulated in classical MuJoCo) humanoid environments.

-As mentioned above, we use the reaching policies obtained through MJX training as low-level policies of our hierarchical architecture.
-For the \texttt{push} and \texttt{package} tasks, we restrict the range of reaching targets to the robot workspace to facilitate exploration, and the high-level policies are trained with either DreamerV3 or TDMPC2.
-Results are shown in \Cref{fig:ablation_hierarchy}, where the hierarchical architecture significantly outperforms the end-to-end baselines on the \texttt{push} task, achieving very high success rates.
+\textbf{High-level Policy Training.}\quad Then, we use the pretrained reaching policies (frozen) as low-level policies and only train a high-level policy using either DreamerV3 and TD-MPC2 on the \texttt{push} and \texttt{package} tasks.
+To facilitate exploration, we restrict the range of reaching targets to the robot workspace.

+\textbf{Hierarchical RL Results.}\quad In \Cref{fig:ablation_hierarchy}, our hierarchical architecture significantly outperforms the flat, end-to-end baselines on the \texttt{push} task, achieving very high success rates with DreamerV3.